 - You could end up with duplicating some code.

-- Reduce complexity: A feature can be split up into projects spread across the Clean Code layers, thus making the feature easier to understand, test and refactor.
+- Reduce complexity: A feature can be split up into projects spread across the Clean Architecture layers, thus making the feature easier to understand, test and refactor.

 - Removing duplication: Breaking up the features into layer stops duplication – feature 1 and 2 share the Domain and Persistence layers.